aaru-dps/Aaru.Documentation/media/scan.md

 ## Command Description

-This operation will read the media inserted in the physical device, and measure how fast it can be read sequentially.
+This operation will read the media inserted in the physical device and measure how fast it can be read sequentially.
-It's not intended as a benchmark, but as a detector of damaged sectors, sectors that are losing readability, etc. When finished it will check how fast can the device seek, and report speed statistics.
+It's not intended as a benchmark, but as a detector of damaged sectors, sectors that are losing readability, etc. When finished it will check how fast can the device seek and report speed statistics.

 ## Command usage